 If you want to serve liquor in a public place or sell liquor anywhere in Port Alberni, you will need a licence to do so.
-Depending on your event, you will need either a private or public Special Occasion Licence.
+Depending on your event, you will need either a private or public Special Event Permit.

-Private Functions such as a wedding or family celebration require a Private Special Occasion Licence which are obtained from the BC Government Liquor Store.
+Private Functions such as a wedding or family celebration require a Private Special Event Permit which are obtained from the BC Government Liquor Store or on line.

-Public Functions such as festivals or beer gardens require a Public Event Special Occasion Licence issued by the City of Port Alberni.
-Please review the information below regarding applications for these licences.
+Public Functions such as festivals or beer gardens require a Special Event Permit issued by the City of Port Alberni.
+Please review the information below regarding applications for these permits.

-When do you need a Special Occasion (Public Event) Licence?
+When do you need a Special Event Permit?

-If you plan to serve alcohol at a community event or public celebration in the City of Port Alberni, you need to obtain a Special Occasion (Public Special Event) Licence from the City of Port Alberni.
+If you plan to serve alcohol at a community event or public celebration in the City of Port Alberni, you need to obtain a Special Event Permit from the City of Port Alberni.

 Special Occasions (Public Special Events) are recognized, community or public celebrations or events, conducted by bonafide organizations or societies.
 You must follow British Columbia's liquor laws.
 The laws which govern commercial bar owners — such as not selling liquor to minors or to persons who are intoxicated — also apply to you.

-When should I apply for my Special Occasion Licence?
+When should I apply for my Special Event Permit?

-The City considers applications for Special Occasion (Public Special Event) Licences in the spring of each year and is advertised in the local newspaper and on the City's website.
+The City considers applications for Special Event Permits in the spring of each year and is advertised in the local newspaper and on the City's website.

-Who needs to approve my Special Occasion Licence?
+Who needs to approve my Special Event Permit?

 - City Council

-- R.C.M.P. - note: Your Special Occasion Licence application must be submitted with your payment (see Fees and Charges - R.C.M.P.) at least 2 weeks before your event as not all applications can be completed at the time they are brought in.
+- R.C.M.P. - note: Your Special Event Permit application must be submitted with your payment (see Fees and Charges - R.C.M.P.) at least 2 weeks before your event as not all applications can be completed at the time they are brought in.
 The BC Liquor Store can advise you on the allowable amounts of alcohol and selling prices permitted, prior to bringing in your application.

 - BC Liquor Store